 Curated by: Paola Giusti, Maria Rosaria Sansone

-The works of Yeesookyung exhibited here are the culmination of the Translated vase series, an impressive project begun in 2002, in which the artist creates sculptures combining fragments of porcelain from the ateliers of famous master potters who work in the style of the prized Korean ceramics of the Goryeo dynasties (918–1392) and Joseon (1392–1897).
-In this way, production waste is "translated" into new organic forms that highlight the fragility and imperfection of human life, as well as the inevitable failure of any attempt to build historical continuity.
-The fragments are united using the gold leaf that embellishes the cracks, a metaphor for human life: fractures and fragility make our journey precious.
+The works of Yeesookyung exhibited here are the culmination of the Translated vase series, an impressive project begun in 2002, in which the artist creates sculptures by combining fragments of porcelain from the ateliers of famous master potters who work in the style of the highly prized Korean ceramics of the Goryeo dynasties.
+(918–1392) and Joseon (1392–1897).
+In this way production waste is "translated" into new organic forms that highlight the fragility and imperfection of human life, as well as the inevitable failure of any attempt to build historical continuity.
+The fragments are joined using the gold leaf that embellishes the cracks, a metaphor of human life: it is the fractures and fragility that make our journey precious.